MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Data Export**, and then choose the related link.
 2. Choose the **New** action.
-3. In the **Data Exports** window, fill in the fields as described in the following table.
+3. In the **Data Exports** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|